mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   methods available in the :code:`Schema` class and discuss how these can be used in developing a workflow with MsPASS.

-  The most important implementation of :code:`Schema` is a subclass with the name MetadataSchema.
+| The most important implementation of :code:`Schema` is a subclass with the
+  name :code:`MetadataSchema`.
 You can create an instance easily like this:

   .. code-block:: python

      from mspasspy.db.schema import MetadataSchema
       schema=MetadataSchema()

-MetadataSchema currently has two main definitions that can be extracted from the class as follows:
+| :code:`MetadataSchema` currently has two main definitions that can be extracted
+  from the class as follows:

   .. code-block:: python